Bugs to Watch Out For

 The emerald ash borer and Mediterranean oak borer are insect pests that pose significant threats to Oregon’s native tree populations.
 Neither bug originates in North America and they are expected to have an outsized negative impact on tree species that are crucial to our ecosystems.
 Their arrivals in Oregon necessitate vigilant monitoring and community involvement to slow their spread and limit their impact.

-EAB is known for devastating ash trees like the native Oregon ash (Fraxinus latifolia), which is a widespread and important tree species in riparian areasRiparian areas The land alongside a creek, river, pond, or other body of water and forested wetlands.
+EAB is known for devastating ash trees like the native Oregon ash (Fraxinus latifolia), which is a widespread and important tree species in riparian areasRiparian areas The land alongside a stream, creek, river, or floodplain and forested wetlands.
 EAB presence has prompted a coordinated response statewide.
 The Oregon Emerald Ash Borer Task Force, spearheaded by the Oregon departments of Forestry (ODF) and Agriculture (ODA), coordinates efforts to track and slow the beetle’s spread.
 Within 15 miles of the infestation, local teams actively participate in surveying and monitoring efforts.

 West Multnomah SWCD continues to participate in monthly task force meetings to share resources, information, and strategies.
 In May 2024, the district deployed eight EAB traps at seven rural project sites and properties on the District’s western edge and in ash tree-rich areas.
 Traps are deployed during the summer.
 Staff inspect traps either bi-weekly or every 60 days, record and share results, and do additional monitoring of ash trees using ODA survey tools.